 NOTE-2: This option narrows the number of cases where verification is skipped due to INVITE retargeting.
 If the verifier is able to determine that the TNs in the Request-URI and the To header field don't match, but they identify the same destination, then it can be confident that the INVITE was legitimately retargeted.
-It can therefore perform the normal SHAKEN verification procedures, and generate a valid pass/fail result.
-This would apply to toll-free calls, where the To header field contains the dialed 8YY number, while Request-URI contains the routing TN assigned to that 8YY number.
+It can therefore perform the normal SHAKEN verification procedures, and generate a valid result.
+This will apply to toll-free calls, where the To header field contains the dialed 8YY number, while the Request-URI contains the routing TN assigned to that 8YY call.

 If the To header contains a TN that is an emergency service number and the Request-URI contains an emergency service URN, the verifier shall perform normal SHAKEN verification.